HRBP role in AI transformation: Why HRBPs must become design leaders

 The future of the HRBP role in AI transformation is defined by a posture shift.

 In this model, HRBPs influence what gets built, why it gets built, and how it integrates into work.
-They become the connective layer between enterprise AI strategy, functional execution, technology deployment, and workforce redesign.
+They become the connective layer.
+Between enterprise AI strategy.
+Functional execution.
+Technology deployment.
+And workforce redesign.

-That bridge determines whether AI scales responsibly or fragments into isolated experiments.
+That bridge determines whether AI scales responsibly.
+Or fragments into isolated experiments.

 Task-level redesign is the foundation